Heroku Data Links

 The documentation on Heroku Data Links uses a strict set of terms to define all of the interactions.

-- Remote - The data store that is being connected to a Heroku Postgres database.
+- Remote: The data store that is being connected to a Heroku Postgres database.
 For the examples in this article,

-- Data Link: The name of connection between the remote and local databases.
+- Data Link: The name of the connection between the remote and local databases.
 For the examples in this article,

 Listing Data Links